SIL and LOPA: How Reliable are your safeguards?

 • Additional risk reduction required is 0.1 (to reach 10-4 per year)

-• Thus, SIL 1 rated interlock (with separate sensor and actor is required to reach desired risk reduction.
+• Thus, a SIL-1 rated interlock (with a separate sensor and actor) is required to reach the desired risk reduction.

-Frequency of occurrence can be adjusted based on site conditions by using factors like occupancy factor, ignition probability and time at risk which brings down the required SIL level that needs to be implemented.
+The frequency of occurrence can be adjusted based on site conditions by using factors like occupancy factor, ignition probability, and time at risk, which brings down the required SIL level that needs to be implemented.

-Let us know in the comments if you want to know more on the same
+Let us know in the comments if you want to know more about the same.

 Chemolution